microsoft/hands-on-lab-redis/docs/workshop.md

 ### Setup APIM External

-First things you need to do, is to connect your Azure Redis Cache to your APIM.
+First things you need to do, is to connect your Azure Cache for Redis to your APIM.
 To do this, you need to add it as an external cache in your APIM configuration.

 So go to your resource group, search the API Management service (APIM), select it and in the left menu, click on **External cache**.